Low Carbon announces the appointment of Ed Shelton as Managing Director for Investments in North America

 Global renewable energy company expands its team and stake in North America's energy sector

 LONDON, Nov.
-7, 2022 /PRNewswire/ -- Low Carbon, the global renewable energy company, today announced the appointment of Ed Shelton as Managing Director for Investments.
+7, 2022 /PRNewswire/ -- Low Carbon, the global renewable energy company, today announced the appointment of Ed Shelton as Managing Director for Investments in North America.
 The appointment marks the company's latest step forward in its expansion into North America, following the appointment of Silicon Valley veteran Ed Colligan as Head of Americas in March, and its landmark partnership with life insurance giant MassMutual last year.

 Low Carbon, founded in the UK in 2011, has set itself the ambitious target of creating 20GW of renewable capacity by 2030.
 With a decade of experience in renewable energy development, Mr. Shelton will lead Low Carbon's efforts to scale renewable energy generation in the attractive US and Canadian markets, with a specific focus on wind, solar and storage.